Sebastiano Pisani (seniore)

 Sebastiano Pisani (1606–1670) was a Roman Catholic prelate who served as Titular Archbishop of Thessalonica (1669–1670), Bishop of Verona (1653–1668) and Bishop of Ceneda (1639–1653).

 Biography

 Sebastiano Pisani was born in Venice, Italy in 1606 and ordained a priest in 1639.

-On 19 December 1639, he was appointed during the papacy of Pope Urban VIII as Bishop of Ceneda.
+On 19 December 1639, he was appointed Bishop of Ceneda by Pope Urban VIII.
 On 27 December 1639, he was consecrated bishop by Guido Bentivoglio d'Aragona, Cardinal-Priest of Santa Maria in Trastevere, with Giovanni Battista Altieri, Bishop Emeritus of Camerino, and Marcantonio Bragadin, Bishop of Vicenza, serving as co-consecrators.

-On 6 October 1653, he was appointed during the papacy of Pope Innocent X as Bishop of Verona.

-He served as Bishop of Verona until his resignation on 9 December 1668.
+On 6 October 1653, he was appointed Bishop of Verona by Pope Innocent X. He served as Bishop of Verona until his resignation on 9 December 1668.

-On 14 January 1669, he was appointed during the papacy of Pope Clement IX as Titular Archbishop of Thessalonica.
+On 14 January 1669, he was appointed Titular Archbishop of Thessalonica by Pope Clement IX.